Surviving spouse or civil partner elects to take a lump sum on intestacy (England and Wales)

 This means that you should give spouse or civil partner exemption on the capital sum that the surviving spouse or civil partner has received rather than on the part of the estate that the spouse or civil partner would otherwise have had a life interest in.

-Where this applies, you should ask the taxpayer to explain how they have arrived at the capital sum and then refer the case to the Actuarial Group for advice.
+Where this applies, you should ask the taxpayer to explain how they have arrived at the capital sum and then refer the case to the Actuary for advice.

-The rules for calculating the capital value of the “spouses” or “civil partners” interest in the residuary estate are prescribed by the Intestate Succession (Interest and Capitalisation) Order 1977 (SI1977/1491) as amended.
+The rules for calculating the capital value of the spouse or civil partner’s interest in the residuary estate are prescribed by the Intestate Succession (Interest and Capitalisation) Order 1977 (SI1977/1491) as amended.